 Dr. Abdul Rahman al-Tayyib al-Ansari, et. al., Al-Bid' (History and Archaeology), (Saudi Arabia: Ministry of Education, Deputy Ministry of Antiquities and Museums), 2002, 10.

 2003 - Dr. Charles Whittaker

 In 2003, Charles Whittaker published his doctoral thesis, "The Biblical Significance of Jabal al Lawz," for his Ph.D. from Louisiana Baptist University.
 His 225-page investigation considered over 20 candidates for Mount Sinai and thoroughly reviewed historical accounts, scholarly opinions throughout time, archaeological surveys, old maps, and satellite imagery.

 Whittaker concluded that Jabal al-Lawz “is the best candidate for the Biblical Mt.
 Sinai.”
 His doctoral thesis greatly assisted the Doubting Thomas Research Foundation in documenting this theory.

 2016 - Dr. Miles Jones

-In 2016, Dr. Miles Jones, a historical linguist with an expertise in Thamudic inscriptions and the history of the alphabet, published, The Writing of God: Secret of the Real Mount Sinai.
-He has not visited the sites in-person, but has analyzed pictures of inscriptions found in the area.
+In 2016, Dr. Miles Jones, a historical linguist with expertise in Thamudic inscriptions and the history of the alphabet, published, The Writing of God: Secret of the Real Mount Sinai.
+He has not visited the sites in-person but has analyzed pictures of inscriptions found in the area.